evendis/feature_lifecycle_analysis/README.md

 This is a pure Javascript client-side application.
 It collects story data directly from the Pivotal Tracker API for analysis and charting in the browser.

-This is the source repository, it is also where the application is hosted via GitHub Pages.
+This is the source repository, it is also from where the application is deployed and hosted with netlify.com.

-Run the application here: http://fla.evendis.com/
+Run the application here: https://fla.evendis.com/

 ### PivotalTracker API Usage